 The Project Overview page gives you fast access to all the information you need.
-You can view your team’s collaboration in “Hyperspace Madness” via the Activity Stream.
-You can also send notes directly from here to all the people on your Project.
+You can view your team’s collaboration in “Hyperspace Madness” via the Overview.
+You can also send notes directly from here to all the people on your project.

-Shotgun is a platform that fosters many Projects and lets users manage many Projects.
-As mentioned earlier, your Projects can be many different types (animated films, a visual effects job, a game, a season of a show, television series, commercials, and more!).
-If you click on Projects in the Global Nav bar, you’ll display a list of your current Projects.
-The magnifying glass at the top provides filters for the Projects you would like to browse.
+Shotgun is a platform that fosters many projects and lets users manage many projects.
+As mentioned earlier, your projects can be many different types (animated films, a visual effects job, a game, a season of a show, television series, commercials, and more!).
+If you click on projects in the Global Nav bar, you’ll display a list of your current projects.

-As a best practice, it’s best to keep layouts between similar Projects consistent.
-When creating a new Project, you can choose an existing Project as a template.
-If you use a Project as a template, all of the page layouts will be used from that Project.
-For our animated Project “Hyperspace Madness”, I chose to use the Feature Animation template.
+As a best practice, it’s best to keep layouts between similar projects consistent.
+When creating a new project, you can pick a template to use as the default settings for your new project.
+For our animated project “Hyperspace Madness”, I chose to use the Film template.

-If you have a Project layout that you’d like to apply to another Project, you can push that Project's configuration to another Project as an Admin.
+If you have a project layout that you’d like to apply to another project, you can change that project's configuration to another project as an Admin.